frinyvonnick/gitmoji-changelog/packages/gitmoji-changelog-documentation/README.md

 - version
 - description

+#### Poetry

+The poetry preset looks for 3 properties in your `pyproject.toml`

+- name
+- version
+- description

 ### Add a preset

 A preset need to export a function.
 When called this function must return three mandatory information about the project in which the cli has been called.
 The name of the project, a short description of it and its current version.